jjwithanr/obsidian_bible_study/docs/New Testament/Mark/Mark1.md

 #theosu

+### Big Idea
+The good news centers on Jesus the Messiah, who shows himself to be the Son of God by inaugurating God’s kingdom age.
+He is declared as such first by Old Testament prophecy and then by the wilderness voice, his forerunner John the Baptist.
+### Key Themes of Mark 1:1–8
+- Jesus is the Messiah and Son of God, which is the core of the kingdom message.
+- As messianic forerunner, John introduces the fulfillment of the Isaianic promise by preparing the way for the coming of Jesus.
+- As wilderness prophet, John introduces the nation to the need for repentance and confession for forgiveness.

 #### v.4
 >And so John the Baptist appeared in the wilderness, preaching a baptism of repentance for the forgiveness of sins.